 When reading through the above, you probably think you know what the differences are between them.
 A static website and a blog are indeed different.
 You can also combine both by adding a blog to a static website on, e.g. a example.com/blog address.

 There also also customized options that are already unclear at first glance.
 A blog on a subdomain is a common one, e.g. blog.example.com

-Yet what is a blog exactly?
+Yet what is blogging exactly?
 Are you sure your blog is still a blog?
 Maybe your blog is just a glorified static website.
 For many years people were calling their websites “portals” to emphasize their richness of options and status.

 Most so-called portals were just simple websites, though (albeit cluttered ones).
 A blog needs several features that a static website does not.
 These features make it “dynamic,” so to say.

 You may be just writing and publishing regularly on a static website.

 It may not even be a blog, although you call it that way.
 This may ostracize some visitors though.